-"Maximum Number of Counter Groups" and "Enable True (Sensor Based) Part Counters".
+"Maximum Number of Counter Groups", "Enable True (Sensor Based) Part Counters", and "Count in Setup Mode".
 These settings apply to the system as a whole instead of to a job.
 The maximum number of counter groups can be set to 1 to 2 and will affect how many counter groups are shown in the screen of Figure 20.
 If "Enable True (Sensor Based) Part Counters" is set to "No", then "Sensor Based" will not be available to choose as counter group type.
 Both of these settings are present to allow a reduction in the number of settings presented to operators for features that are not used.
+Finally, "Count in Setup Mode" controls whether cycle based counters will count when a "setup mode" is active.